Dugtri02/SFTandU/Pages/Special Tags.md

-## **Special Tags│`/specialtags` **
+## Special Tags│`/specialtags`
--# Special Tags are custom behaviour modifiers that affect how a post with the tag behaves.
+Special Tags are custom behaviour modifiers that affect how a post with the tag behaves.
 These tags can be applied to any forum post, changing how users can interact with the post.

 NOTE: These tags rely on the tag's name.
 The tag must be added to a forum post either by manually adding a tag with the exact same name as the Special Tag created, or by using the `/specialtags` add command.